Litchfield National ParkDestination guide

 Sandy Creek Falls (Tjaynera)

-After a 4WD trek and a short 1.4-kilometre hike through the rainforest, there's nothing better than cooling down in the waters of Sandy Creek Falls/Tjaynera.
+After a 4WD trek and a short 1.4km hike through the rainforest, there’s nothing better than cooling down in the waters of Sandy Creek Falls/Tjaynera.
 Wherever you sit at Sandy Creek, there are stunning views of the surrounding nature – including cascading waterfalls and rocky outcrops.
-Once you make it here, you might not want to leave - but don't fear!
+Once you make it here, you might not want to leave – but don’t fear!
 The Sandy Creek camping ground welcomes you to stay the night.
-If you're going for a dip, only do so in areas that are marked safe for swimming.
+If you’re going for a dip, only do so in areas that are marked safe for swimming.

 After all that swimming and relaxation, you’re probably in the mood for adventure.
 The Lost City of Litchfield National Park lets you channel your inner Lara Croft and discover what looks to be the ruins of an ancient civilisation.
 These 'ruins’ are in fact a unique rock formation.
 Before you head off, be sure to check with local authorities if the road is open – a four-wheel drive is essential.